 When enrolled in a non-matriculated status, you cannot earn a degree but a grade is earned and full credit is awarded and recorded on a UW transcript for any courses taken.
 Credits earned as a non-matriculated student usually transfer to other institutions.

-If you are later accepted into a matriculated status at the Tacoma campus, courses earned as a non-matriculated student may be applied to your undergraduate degree requirements, with some restrictions.
+If you are later accepted into a matriculated status at UW Tacoma , courses earned as a non-matriculated student may be applied to your undergraduate degree requirements, with some restrictions.

 Limits on non-matriculated enrollment

-Students attending as non-matriculated may accrue no more than 45 credits in that status (some exceptions may be allowed).
-The number may vary by program.
+- If you are attending as non-matriculated, you may accrue no more than 45 credits in that status (some exceptions may be allowed).
+The number may vary by academic program.
 If you are considering switching to matriculated (degree-seeking) status, you are encouraged to do so as soon as possible, as 45 of the last 60 credits of a baccalaureate degree must be earned as a matriculated student in residence at the Tacoma campus.

 Earning a certificate as a non-matriculated student

-If you are applying to the Geographic Information Systems (GIS) or Nonprofit Studies certificate programs and are not a current UW Tacoma student, you should apply as a non-matriculated applicant.
-Please review the program requirements for guidance in making a successful application and additional application requirements.
+If you are applying to the Geographic Information Systems (GIS) or Nonprofit Studies certificate programs and you are not a current UW Tacoma student, you should apply as a non-matriculated applicant.
+Review the program requirements for guidance in making a successful application and additional application requirements.